tim-cpb/US-Frontend-Candidate-Lab/README.md

   * Looking through the PSD and code to come up with my approach
   * Deciding to go responsive, why not provide an optimized experience for all devices
   * Planning, organizing and sketching
+2. The PSD explodes.
+  * Grabbed a [repeatable texture][http://subtlepatterns.com/retina-wood/], closest to that found in the comp, then tweaked to match as close to original as possible.
+  * Same as above for the [main content area][http://subtlepatterns.com/white-leather-2/].
+Both textures under creative commons license.
+  * Saved out the images within the Polaroids, rebuilding the images to match the comp as closely as possible.
+Most likely would have pushed back on creative with some direction to provide better assets.
+  * Pulled out the logo and polaroid text smart objects to save as SVG.
+Illustrator files used to maintain the copy, normally wouldn't recommend this as it should be in code.
+Here I wanted to continue to be retina friendly.
+    ** Reworked the address copy, chose a font that was close to the original as the font was raserized.
+  * Didn't save out retina versions of images as assets were too small to maintian the crops in the comp.
+  * Pulled out the color scheme
+    ** TEXT: Body copy: #383838, Headings: #3A3A3A
+    ** BUTTONS: Orange: #F7993E to #F68533, Black: #3B3B3B to #313131
+    ** POLAROIDS: slight variations of #ECEBEC

 ## Ideas

+* Add RSVP link near the top of the page on mobile (and maybe tablet breakpoints) to jump down to the RSVP buttons

 ## Challenges

 * Assets delivered within the PSD
 * Copy was rasterized
 * Fonts not included